gawen/WireHub/README.md

 ## Quickstart with Docker

 You can test WireHub with Docker with the image [`wirehub/wh`][wh-docker].
-There's a playground container [`wirehub/sandbox`][sandbox-docker] which is more comfortable to use (auto-completion enabled, debug tooling, live troubleshooting ready, ...).
+There's a playground container [`wirehub/sandbox`][sandbox-docker] which is handier to use (auto-completion enabled, debug tooling, live troubleshooting ready, ...).

 To build the Docker images manually,